json-everything/json-everything/CONTRIBUTING.md

 Please be sure that an issue has been opened to allow for proper discussion before submitting a PR.
 If the project maintainers decide _not_ to merge your PR, you might feel you've wasted your time, and no one wants that.

+When submitting a PR for a bug fix, please follow this multistep process:

+1. Commit at least one test demonstrating the bug.  **Push this commit and create the PR.**  This triggers a build which runs the test.
+This build should fail.
+2. Apply the bug fix, commit, and push to the PR.
+This triggers the build again.
+At this point the tests should pass.

+Following this procedure creates a sequence of builds which show that there was something wrong that was later fixed.

 # Development

 ## Requirements

-These libraries run tests in .Net 6 and .Net 8, so you'll need those.
+These libraries run tests in .Net 8, 9, and 10, so you'll need those.

 All of the projects are configured to use the latest C# version.